InteractiveComputerGraphics/splashsurf/splashsurf/README.md

 ### Recommended settings
 Good settings for the surface reconstruction depend on the original simulation and can be influenced by different conventions of different simulators.
 The following settings appear to work well with [SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH):
  - `particle-radius`: should be a bit larger than the particle radius used for the actual simulation.
 A radius around 1.4 to 1.6 times larger than the original SPH particle radius seems to be appropriate.
  - `smoothing-length`: should be set around `1.2`.
 Larger values smooth out the iso-surface more but also artificially increase the fluid volume.
  - `surface-threshold`: a good value depends on the selected `particle-radius` and `smoothing-length` and can be used to counteract a fluid volume increase e.g. due to a larger particle radius.
 In combination with the other recommended values a threshold of `0.6` seemed to work well.
  - `cube-size` usually should not be chosen larger than `1.0` to avoid artifacts (e.g. single particles decaying into rhomboids), start with a value in the range of `0.75` to `0.5` and decrease/increase it if the result is too coarse or the reconstruction takes too long.

 ### Benchmark example
 For example:
 ```
-splashsurf reconstruct -i data/canyon_13353401_particles.xyz --output-dir=out --particle-radius=0.011 --smoothing-length=2.0 --cube-size=1.5 --surface-threshold=0.6
+splashsurf reconstruct data/canyon_13353401_particles.xyz --output-dir=out --particle-radius=0.011 --smoothing-length=2.0 --cube-size=1.5 --surface-threshold=0.6
 ```
 With these parameters, a scene with 13353401 particles is reconstructed in less than 3 seconds on a Ryzen 9 5950X.
 The output is a mesh with 6023244 triangles.
 ```